How to contribute

 - Readability: How well a book is written.

 - Structure: How information is organised and presented.

-- Innovation: Whether the book breaks new ground or takes a new approach.
+- Innovation: Whether the book/production breaks new ground or takes a new approach.

-- Recommendation: Your assessment of the overall value of the book/film etc.
+- Recommendation: Your assessment of the overall value of the book/production etc.

 - Electronic images and graphics– e.g. tables and diagrams – can be accepted in jpeg format only and will need to be sent with the article from the Contact page.
 Please ensure that you include the appropriate photo/image credit and ensure that images are licensed for public use.
 When reviewing photos and graphics for potential publication, the Contemporary Psychotherapy editorial team will focus on the overall impression conveyed, the creativity of motifs and the implementation of ideas, as well as on technical quality and artistic language.